A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

 \subsection{Background}

-\IEEEPARstart{T}{he} emerging application of information and communication techniques (ICT) on power system automation, monitoring, and control has reformed the modern power gird into a complex cyber-physical system (CPS) \cite{yan12survey}.
-Many advanced and artificial solutions are proposed to embrace this new trend at all cyber, physical, network, and communication layers to allow two-way communication between facilities and costumers.
-However, this new opportunity also raises challenges on secure and resilient operation of cyber-physical power system under cyberattacks \cite{ten08vulnerability,sayghe20survey}.
-As a result, the national institute of standards and technology (NIST) issued the first ever report guiding the smart grid security awareness in 2014 \cite{pillitteri14guidelines}.
+The emerging application of information and communication techniques (ICT) on power system automation, monitoring, and control has reformed the modern power gird into a complex cyber-physical system (CPS) \cite{aslani2022novel}.
+Many flexible and artificial solutions are proposed to embrace the trend of electrification and digitalization at all cyber, physical, network, and communication layers to allow two-way communication between facilities and customers \cite{ibrahim2020machine, teng2016benefits}.
+However, this new opportunity also presents challenges in the safe and resilient operation of the cyber-physical power system under cyberattacks \cite{yohanandhan2022holistic}.
 Several cyber-physical attacks have been reported causing severe economic and human life losses, among which the incidence taking place in Ukraine may be the most recognizable one.
-In December 2015, more than 200k customers are influenced by the half-day grid blackout in Kiev.
-The following-up investigation revealed that the Supervisory Control and Data Acquisition (SCADA) protocol was intruded by the hackers \cite{lee16analysis}.
+In December 2015, more than 200k customers were influenced by the half-day grid blackout in Kiev.
+The follow-up investigation revealed that the supervisory control and data acquisition (SCADA) protocol was affected by hackers \cite{lee16analysis}.